Spunge/octothorpe/README.md

 - [X] bank select moves viewport in horizontally, also moving zoom indicator
 - [X] bank select moves viewport vertically
 - [X] Indicator shows in currently playing pattern
+- [ ] Indicator should draw on reposition
+- [ ] Indicator should draw on instrument / pattern selection
-- [ ] Use pattern indicator as indicator of base note offset for a second, switching back to selected pattern
+- [ ] Use playable selector as indicator of base note offset in chords while scrolling, switching back to selected pattern after a while.
+		Do smart stuff with this, like 6 on/6 off on chord 0, 7on/5off on chord 1, 5on/7off on chord -1
 - [X] Notes in grid shouldn't be able to overlap, shorten previous note

 Phrases